 Signs of Infection: Dogs can carry this tapeworm without showing any symptoms but it causes serious disease in humans.

 Risk Reduction: There is a requirement to treat dogs for tapeworm 1-5 days before return to the UK.
-This treatment must be administered by a vet and recorded in your pets passport.
-It is also advisable to treat for tapeworm monthly whilst you are away and one month after you return to the UK (subject to change post-Brexit).
+This treatment must be administered by a vet and recorded in your pet's passport.
+It is also advisable to treat for tapeworm monthly whilst you are away and with 28 days after you return to the UK (subject to change post-Brexit).